 The identical words, “Moses had tremendous anguish [tsa’ar gadol] over this matter,” appearing in both derashot, may indicate a relationship between them: they stress the fact that the spiritual leader, the scholar, recognizes the status of the priest and is concerned for his being slighted.

-In a derasha in Shir Hashirim Rabba, Moses is described as appointing Aaron as an equal partner in the leadership of the nation, contrary to the hierarchy dictated to him by God:
+In a derasha in Shir Hashirim Rabba, Moses is described as appointing Aaron as an equal partner in the leadership of the nation, contrary to the hierarchy dictated to him by God.

-“With plaited wreaths [torim]”—with two appearances [toarim], with two brothers.
-This refers to Moses and Aaron, whose appearances were pleasant with respect to each other, each rejoicing in the other’s eminence.
-R. Pinchas said: It states (Exodus 4:16): “And he shall speak for you to the people.
-Thus, he shall serve as your spokesman, with you playing the role of God to him.”—as an interpreter.
-‘With you playing the role of God to him’—did Moses actually become a form of idolatry to Aaron that it states ‘with you playing the role of God to him’?!
-Rather, this is what The Holy One, blessed be He, said to Moses: Moses, just as you are in awe of me, so too Aaron should be in awe of you.
-However, this is not how he acted.
-Rather, “Then Moses and Aaron went and assembled all the elders of the Israelites.
-Aaron repeated all the words.”
-(Exodus 4:29–30) Shoulder to shoulder, as they each still rejoiced in the other’s eminence […] (Shir Hashirim Rabba 1.
-1:10.)

-In another derasha, in which the biblical text describes a tense situation between Moses and Aaron as a result of the burning of the sin offering sacrificed after the death of Nadab and Abihu, Moses is depicted as acknowledging his error and announcing that Aaron understands the halakhah better than he does:
+In another derasha, in which the biblical text describes a tense situation between Moses and Aaron as a result of the burning of the sin offering sacrificed after the death of Nadab and Abihu, Moses is depicted as acknowledging his error and announcing that Aaron understands the halakhah better than he does.

-Immediately: “And Moses heard” (Leviticus 10:20)—he issued a proclamation throughout the camp, stating: ‘I erred concerning the halakhah and my brother Aaron corrected me’.
-Elazar knew the halakhah and was silent, Ithamar knew the halachah and was silent.
-They merited that God singled them out to address them and their father and their uncles in their lifetimes.
-That is what the verse states: “The Lord spoke to Moses and Aaron, saying to them.”
-(Leviticus 11:1) (Vayikra Rabba 13:1, p.
-272).

 And here we reach the place of the derasha at the other extreme: that is, the derasha which describes—in contrast to the derasha describing Moses’ belief that the role of High Priesthood is also guaranteed to him (Vayikra Rabba; see above, p.)—Moses’ refusing to take even the role of leader because he believes that Aaron deserves it more than he does: